• Skip to main content

 Top brushing action – 3D movement. | 40,000 pulses per min. | 8,800 oscillations per min.
 As compared to other Oral-B electrics = Top tier.

 Excessive brushing pressure indicator: Yes.
-(Flashing light on the handle (red), brush pulsations slow down, a notification appears on brushing app and SmartGuide unit.)
+(Flashing light on the handle (red), brush pulsations slow down, a notification appears on the brushing app and SmartGuide unit.)

 Brushing timer / Quadrant timer: Yes / Yes.
 (Handle pauses-and-stutters and light flashes (green), SmartGuide and phone app notifications.)